 For this purpose, Pre-Incentive Fee Net Investment Income means interest income, dividend income and any other income (including any other fees such as commitment, origination, structuring, diligence and consulting fees or other fees that MSC Income receives from portfolio companies) accrued during the calendar quarter, minus MSC Income's operating expenses for the quarter (including the management fee, expenses payable under any proposed administration agreement and any interest expense and dividends paid on any issued and outstanding preferred stock, but excluding taxes and the incentive fee).
 Pre-Incentive Fee Net Investment Income includes, in the case of investments with a deferred interest feature (such as original issue discount debt instruments and PIK interest and zero coupon securities), accrued income that MSC Income has not yet received in cash.
 Pre-Incentive Fee Net Investment Income does not include any realized capital gains, realized capital losses or unrealized capital appreciation or depreciation.
-For purposes of this fee, adjusted capital means cumulative gross proceeds generated from sales of MSC Income's common stock (including prioceeds from MSC Income's share repurchase program.
+For purposes of this fee, adjusted capital means cumulative gross proceeds generated from sales of MSC Income's common stock (including proceeds from MSC Income's DRIP) reduced for non-liquidating distributions, other than distributions of profits, paid to MSC Income's stockholders and amounts paid for share repurchases pursuant to MSC Income's share repurchase program.
 The subordinated incentive fee on income is expensed in the quarter in which it is incurred.